Angela L. Bergman

 More specifically, Angela’s practice encompasses:

-Angela is an active participant in the firm’s pro bono initiatives, devoting significant efforts to fighting for the constitutional rights of indigent defendants in Tennessee’s public defense system and other criminal justice reform issues in the State of Tennessee.
-Prior to joining Bass, Berry & Sims, Angela worked as a business consultant for major companies across several industries including healthcare, insurance and financial services.
+Angie is an active participant in the firm’s pro bono initiatives, devoting significant efforts to fighting for the constitutional rights of indigent defendants in Tennessee’s public defender system and other criminal justice reform issues in the state.
+In 2019 she completed the firm’s first Fellowship placement, serving full time for six months in a pro bono capacity in the community.
+During her Fellowship, Angie worked with Choosing Justice Initiative where she advocated for bail reform in Nashville’s criminal courts, federal court, and alongside the Nashville Public Defender’s Office.
+Prior to joining the firm, Angie worked as a business consultant for major companies across several industries including healthcare, insurance and financial services.

 American Bar Association (ABA)